The Global Terror Network – From the Christchurch Mosque to the San Diego Synagogue

-CJ Werleman on the spreading ‘white genocide’ ideology and online radicalisation behind the rising tide of Far-right terror attacks.
+CJ Werleman on the spreading of ‘white genocide’ ideology and the online radicalisation behind the rising tide of far-right terror attacks.

-Al Qaeda describes hijacking and blowing up passenger airlines as its “blue ribbon” event, with the attacks of 9/11 serving as a source of inspiration for the foiled “shoe bomber,” “underwear bomber,” and the 24 men who were charged with plotting to detonate simultaneous bombs on airliners departing the United Kingdom for North America in 2006.
+Al Qaeda describes hijacking and blowing up passenger airlines as its “blue ribbon” event, with the attacks of 9/11 serving as a source of inspiration for the foiled “shoe bomber”, “underwear bomber”, and the 24 men who were charged with plotting to detonate simultaneous bombs on airliners departing the UK for North America in 2006.

-Nearly two decades later, however, right-wing extremism has replaced “Islamist” terrorism as the United States’ number one domestic terrorist threat, a reality underscored by the fact 100% of all terrorist attacks on US soil since the end of 2017 were carried out by right-wing or white supremacist groups and individuals.
+Nearly two decades later, however, right-wing extremism has replaced “Islamist” terrorism as the United States’ number one domestic terrorist threat – a reality underscored by the fact that 100% of all terrorist attacks on US soil since the end of 2017 were carried out by right-wing or white supremacist groups and individuals.

 Copycat Terrorism – Livestreamed

-In the week following the terrorist attack in Christchurch on March 15, anti-Muslim hate crimes and threats against other minorities spiked in Australia, United States, Europe and United Kingdom, with the latter recording 95 incidences, including 85 that directly referenced Christchurch, according to Tell Mama UK.
+In the week following the terrorist attack in Christchurch on 15 March, anti-Muslim hate crimes and threats against other minorities spiked in Australia, the US, Europe and the UK – with the latter recording 95 incidents, including 85 which directly referenced Christchurch, according to Tell Mama UK.

-Mimicking the Christchurch attacker in almost every conceivable way, Earnest reportedly posted details of his plan to attack on the far-right website 8chan, and included a letter in which he claims responsibility for the fire at the mosque last month, while also identifying Tarrant and Adolf Hitler as among those who “inspire” him, and complaining conservatives aren’t violent in enough in support of their politics.
+Mimicking the Christchurch attacker in almost every conceivable way, Earnest reportedly posted details of his plan to attack on the far-right website 8chan, including a letter in which he claimed responsibility for the fire at the mosque last month, identified Tarrant and Adolf Hitler as among those who “inspire” him, and complained that conservatives aren’t violent enough in support of their politics.

-Even more disturbing still is the fact that Earnest reportedly intended to live stream his attack to 8chan via his Facebook account but had unknowingly set this feature to a private setting, thus accidently denying his online supporters footage of his dastardly deeds.
+More disturbing still is the fact that Earnest reportedly intended to livestream his attack to 8chan via his Facebook account, but had unknowingly set this feature to a private setting, thus accidentally denying his online supporters footage of his dastardly deeds.

 Echoes of al-Qaeda – Online Radicalisation

-In so many ways these right-wing terrorists not only mimic each other but also mimic the kind of meme sharing and conspiracies shared by Islamic extremist groups such as ISIS and al-Qaeda, with the common thread being a perception their respective civilizations are under threat from an external other.
+In so many ways these right-wing terrorists not only mimic each other but also mimic the kind of meme-sharing and conspiracies shared by Islamic extremist groups such as ISIS and al-Qaeda – with the common thread being a perception that their respective civilisations are under threat from an external other.

-When you consider how Robert Bowers, the terrorist who killed 11 Jewish worshipers at a synagogue in Pittsburgh last year, blamed a Jewish refugee organization (“Evil Jews”) for “bringing in the (sic) Filthy EVIL Muslims into the country,” you can see how the “White Genocide” and “Great Replacement” conspiracy ties together.
+When you consider how Robert Bowers, the terrorist who killed 11 Jewish worshippers at a synagogue in Pittsburgh last year, blamed a Jewish refugee organisation for “bringing in the [sic] Filthy EVIL Muslims into the country”, one can see how the ‘White Genocide’ and ‘Great Replacement’ conspiracy ties together.

 White Genocide Goes Mainstream

-These memes and conspiracies are not only found front and center within the chat rooms of the far-right blogosphere, but also have become normalized in the discourse of mainstream conservative political parties, with laws and promises to build walls and ban immigrant intakes, refugees, and Muslims – for the purpose of saving “white civilization” from non-white hordes.
+These memes and conspiracies are not only found front and centre within the chat rooms of the far-right blogosphere, but have also become normalised in the discourse of mainstream conservative political parties, with laws and promises to build walls and ban immigrant intakes, refugees, and Muslims – for the purpose of saving “white civilisation” from non-white hordes.

 It has become normal, and near acceptable to say things about a race, ethnicity or culture today that would have been universally condemned a mere few years ago.